jsnli/steamappidlist/README.md

 ```

 Another endpoint is available here ```https://api.steampowered.com/ISteamApps/GetAppList/v2/```
-This endpoint returns all the name and appid of all applications regardless of category.
+This endpoint returns the names and appids of all applications regardless of category without requiring a key.

 ## Info